melsman/MoA/README.md

+## Vectors and Multi-dimensional Arrays

+This software provides implementations of a series of vector and array modules in Standard ML.

+ * ''vec.mlb''.
+Implementation of one-dimensional vectors.
+Several implementations are included, including a version based on pull and push arrays.

+ * ''ilvec.mlb''.
+Implementation of code-generational one-dimensional
+   pull arrays.
+Some support for nested vectors.

+ * ''moa.mlb''.
+Implementation of multi-dimensional array
+   calculus.
+Makes use of ''vec.mlb''.

+ * ''ilmoa.mlb''.
+Implementation of code-generational
+   multi-dimensional array calculus.
+Makes use of ''ilvec.mlb''.

+The "il" versions of the vector and array libraries are implementations that generate residual intermediate language "C like" code from the specification of the vector or array program.
+Contrary, the non-"il" versions of the libraries are implementations for which the vector and array operations are performed in ML itself.

-## MoA
+## MoA - Multi-dimensional arrays

-Multi-dimentional array calculus in Standard ML based on the paper:
+The ''moa.mlb'' and ''ilmoa.mlb'' libraries provide implementations of a multi-dimentional array calculus based on the paper:

-G. Hains et L. M. R. Mullin.
+ * G. Hains et L. M. R. Mullin.
 An algebra of multidimensional arrays.
 Publication 783, DIRO, Departement d'Informatique et de Recherche Operationnelle, Universite de Montreal, 1991.

-### Underlying vector implementations
+### One-dimensional vector implementations

-The sources contains various basic vector library implementations that are used as the basis for the MoA realization.
+The sources contain various basic vector library implementations that are used as the basis for the MoA realization.
 The `vec/` folder contains three implementations of the `VEC` signature: